milanvdmaaten/portfolio/content/blog/npo/index.md

       One of the design principles we created for the project states:

-      NPO Start is all about the content.
+      *NPO Start is all about the content.
 We are proud of that, so we are happy to give it the stage it deserves.
-We'd rather have you watching than search endlessly.
+We'd rather have you watching than search endlessly.*

-      That's why the menu items are prioritized from most likely to watch something to less likely to watch something.
+      That's why the menu items are prioritized from most likely to watch something to less likely to watch something:\

+      \

-      * Home: Content of and for you (inside the bubble)
+      - Home: Content of and for you (inside the bubble)\

-      * Explore: All content outside your current bubble.
+      - Explore: All content outside your current bubble.\

-      * Live: A tv guide which immediately throws you back in the last channel you've been watching.
+      - Live: A tv guide which immediately throws you back in the last channel you've been watching.
   - type: imagesBlock
     size: small
     carrousel: false